 Before buying or renting a place to live, you might have set your budget on the house price or monthly rent.
 However, the money you will spend on utilities can also stack up, which most people tend to ignore.
+Utilities costs and responsibilities vary significantly between countries.
+This guide covers common practices in the United States and the United Kingdom, two of the most popular destinations for international renters and students.
 Read on with us to get to know what are utilities, how much is the cost, and ways to save money.

 What Are Utilities?